10 Affordable Products for People with Dementia That Increase Comfort and Calm

 This massaging pillow relaxes tight muscles and automatically changes direction every minute to mimic a natural, shiatsu hand massage.

 The heating feature soothes aching muscles and promotes blood circulation.
-There’s protection from overheating and the heat can also be easily turned on or off.
+It also protects against overheating and can be easily turned on or off.

 fidget sensory activities for seniors with dementia